 Black credit cards are at the top rung of the status ladder for credit cards, offering even more premium features and services than platinum or standard options.
-These cards are designed for the highest earners and spenders, with features ranging from generous rewards programs and exceptional complimentary insurance policies to dedicated concierge services, travel extras and more.
+These cards are designed for the highest earners and spenders, with features ranging from generous rewards programs to dedicated concierge services, superb travel extras and more.

-A black credit card is a super-premium credit card that offers more status and benefits than standard or platinum credit cards.
-The use of the term “black” for this type of credit card refers to the level of the account, similar to the way frequent flyer and other rewards programs have different status levels.
-So in the case of credit cards, black is generally the best you can get.
+A black credit card is a super-premium credit card that offers more status and benefits than other types of card.
+The use of the term “black” for these invitation-only credit cards refer to the level of the account, similar to the way frequent flyer and other rewards programs have different status levels.

 There are a number of major credit card companies in Singapore that offer “black” level credit cards, including Citibank, UOB, DBS and OCBC.

 What benefits can I get with a black credit card?

 These cards offer a range of exclusive features that vary between cards.
 Some of the most exciting black credit card features you can get include:

 Higher credit limits (more than 4x monthly income)

 More flexible reward programs (i.e. high or no rewards caps and more ways to use points)